truonghuu/drlnd_continuous_control/Report.md

 ### Learning Algorithm

 Since the action of the agent is continuous, we adopt Deep Deterministic Policy Gradient (DDPG) algorithm, which is a model-free off-policy algorithm to train the agent.
-DDPG combines the ideas of DPG (Deterministic Policy Gradient) and DQN (Deep Q-Network) in which Actor and Critic have two neural networks: a regular network and a target network.
+DDPG combines the ideas of DPG (Deterministic Policy Gradient) and DQN (Deep Q-Network) in which Actor and Critic, each having two neural networks: a regular network and a target network.
 The target networks are actually the copies of the regular networks but slowly learns, thus improving the stability in training.
 The below figure presents the pseudo-codes of the DDPG algorithm (Image taken from “Continuous Control With Deep Reinforcement Learning” (Lillicrap et al, 2015)).

 ![DDPG Algorithm](figures/1*BVST6rlxL2csw3vxpeBS8Q.png)

+#### Experience Replay

+Since DDPG adopts DQN, it also uses a replay buffer, which is a finite-sized memory (we have set the size of the reppay buffer to 100000) to store all the experience tuples (state, action, reward, next_state).
+At every time step, the algorithm randomly samples a mini-batch from the replay buffer to determine the next action.
+In the code, we have set the mini-batch size to 128.
+It is worth recalling that experience replay helps to break the temporal/chronological correlation among state/action pairs in each training episode.
+Withouth experience replay, this correlation could lead to instability (oscillation or divergence of Q-Values) during training as small updates to Q-values may significantly change the policy.